The Colors Of Fall

 Do you find you sometimes need to shift the colors you are wearing based on the season?

 The holidays of fall have their own colors.
 Halloween emphasizes the colors orange and black and this is seen in the many pumpkins and gourds.

 Thanksgiving colors are rich with the red of cranberries, the orange of pumpkin pies, the brown finish on our rolls and turkey skins and the yellow of our butternut squash.

 Traditional colors for Christmas are the ripe red of holly berries and the primary green of our Christmas trees.

-Use Of TRT® During The Seasons
+Use Of TRT® Throughout The Seasons

-You can combine your use of The Radiance Technique® (TRT®) and your awareness of colors and how they might influence you.
+You can combine your use of The Radiance Technique® (TRT®) and your awareness of colors and how they influence you.
 As you purchase clothing, you can use your TRT® hands-on to connect with a fabric or color, for example, in Front Position #1 or Head Position #1.

 Are you seeing the vibration that is within the colors?
 Placing a hand in your heart is helpful to expand your vision on all levels.